Djayden-R/Bedrock-server-manager/README.md

 ## Development Notes

-AI assistance was utilized for specific components: `pyproject.toml` configuration, `load_config.py` implementation, and formatting of the `README.md`.
+AI assistance was utilized for specific components: `load_config.py` and formatting of the `README.md`.